holoviz/panel/doc/tutorials/basic/templates.md

 ::::

-## Create a Hello World App
+## Crafting a Hello World App

-Copy the code below to a file `app.py`.
+Let's start by creating a basic app using the [`FastListTemplate`](../../reference/templates/FastListTemplate.ipynb).
+Copy the following code into a file named `app.py`:

 ```python
 import panel as pn